archiebenn/BIOLM0051_analysis/README.md

 ```

 ## Option B - Run pipeline from a specific script -> end with `run_pipeline.sh <script-number>`
-This was introduced to allow users to skip lengthy steps of the pipeline which can lead to significantly shorter run times.
-This is only possible as a complete `results/` folder is included here on GitHub.
-If running without `results/` the full pipeline will have to be run, as above.
+Allows skipping slow steps of the pipeline which can lead to significantly shorter run times.
+This is only possible as a complete `results/` folder is included here on GitHub - if without `results/` the full pipeline will have to be run.

-For example, to run the analysis in full, but starting after the BLAST script (script 4 - which can take > 30 minutes):
+For example starting from script 5 (after BLAST search):
 ```
 ./scripts/run_pipeline.sh 5
    __  _____  _____________________  __    __  __________ ______    ___   _  _____   ____  ______________